dennisXZX/Jumbo-notes/README.md

 as above
 ```

-6. Push your change to Gerrit by `git push origin HEAD:refs/for/the_frontier`
+6. Push your change to Gerrit by `git push origin HEAD:refs/for/master`

 __Spin up your development environment__

-1. `gijoe start cluster --lite` to launch all the containers for the dev environment
+1. `gijoe start cluster --lite`(old way) or `gijoe start webd` (new way) to launch all the containers for the dev environment.

 2. `gijoe list` to check if all the containers are up and running